About CS

 Our Mission

-To cultivate the growth of individuals and communities that practice, model, and spread seeds of transformative inner and outer peace throughout the world.
+To cultivate the growth of individuals and communities that practice and spread the seeds of transformative inner and outer peace throughout the world.

 Our Aim